echo724/notion2md/README.md

 ## Features & Updates

-- Converts **almost every blocks** in the notion's page to Markdown texts
+- Converts **almost every block** in the notion's page to Markdown texts

 - Downloads **images** and **files** in notion's page